-\textbf{Influence of different rate $\lambda$.} We conducted experiments to analyze the diffrent rate $\lambda$ to banlance inter class and intra class distribution learning.
-The experimental results are presented in Table~\ref{lamda}.
-From the table, it can be observed that when $\lambda=10$, the model achieves the highest performance in UCF-GZSL, while when $\lambda=1$, the model achieves the highest performance in ActivityNet-GZSL.
-This implies that at this specific value of $\lambda$, there is a well-balanced trade-off between intra-class and inter-class distribution learning.
-This finding suggests that selecting an appropriate value of $\lambda$ is crucial for achieving optimal performance in our model.
+\textbf{Influence of different rate $\lambda$.} We conducted experiments to analyze different ratio coefficients $\lambda$ to balance the learning of inter-class and intra-class distributions.
+The experimental results are shown in Table~\ref{lamda}.
+From the table, it can be observed that when $\lambda=10$, the model achieves the highest performance on UCF-GZSL and ActivityNet-GZSL.
+This indicates that at this specific value of $\lambda$, there is a good trade-off between intra-class and inter-class distribution learning.
+This finding suggests that selecting the appropriate $\lambda$ value is crucial for our model to achieve optimal performance.

-\textbf{Influence of text encoder.} In our study, we consider several text encoders for our Knowledge-aware Discriminative Alignment (KDA) framework.
-These text encoders include CLIP~\cite{clip}, GPT-3~\cite{yang2022empirical}, Instructor~\cite{instructor}, and CLAP~\cite{clap}.
+\textbf{Influence of text encoder.} In our study, we have considered several text encoders for our framework.
+These include BERT~\cite{devlin2018bert}, GPT-3~\cite{yang2022empirical}, Instructor~\cite{instructor}, CLAP~\cite{clap}, and CLIP~\cite{clip}.
 The performance of these encoders on the UCF-GZSL and ActivityNet-GZSL datasets is presented in Table~\ref{text}.
-From the table, we observe that CLIP achieves the best performance.
-This can be attributed to the inherent capability of CLIP to align images and text, which proves advantageous for our audio-visual zero-shot learning task.
-The alignment between images and text representations in CLIP enables better cross-modal understanding and alignment, leading to improved performance in recognizing unseen action categories.
+From the table, we can observe that CLIP exhibits the highest performance.
+This is mainly due to the inherent ability of CLIP to align images and text, which is beneficial for our audio-visual zero-shot learning task.
+The alignment between images and text representations in CLIP aids in a more comprehensive cross-modal understanding and alignment, thereby leading to improved recognition of unseen event classes.